Posted on Leave a comment

 The build is relatively simple but would require basic skills for working with wood and essential DIY tools.

-Below, you will find a step-by-step guide on the build with some tips to make it less stressful.
+Below is a step-by-step guide on the build with some tips to make it less stressful.

 Before You Start